Water restrictions in place for City Water Utility customers

 There are five separate water purveyors operating within city boundaries, each with their own water supply rates, requirements and watering restrictions.
 If you are not sure who provides your water, visit the Kelowna Joint Water Committee at www.kjwc.org or view the Water Provider Map.
 Please check your water provider's website for specific details on watering restrictions for your area.

-If you have additional questions about the odd/even watering restrictions please call 250-469-8502 or email email@example.com.
+If you have additional questions about the odd/even watering restrictions that were not answered in the FAQ, please call 250-469-8502 or email email@example.com.